How can prescribed medications help you quit smoking?

 You don’t have to rely on just one method to quit.

-You are more likely to quit smoking by mixing and matching personal support like motivational support from a health advisor with NRT or a prescription medication and e-cigarettes.
+You are more likely to quit smoking by mixing and matching personal support like motivational support from a health adviser with NRT or a prescription medication and e-cigarettes.
 What would work best for you?

 Take the first step and get support to quit smoking